Lighting Fundamentals for VFX 2025

 With our HDRI good to go, we'll look at refining our light rig by taking advantage of blockers and gobos.
 We'll also look at setting up a relighting workflow in Nuke along with using plate projections for more believable lighting.

-• Week 11.
-Bringing it all Together and Basic Compositing
+• Week 12.
+Bringing it all Together, AOVs and Basic Compositing

-In this lesson, we'll bring all the elements together, create a basic comp and push our shot by macthing white and black levels, colours, adding lens distortion and grain.
+In this lesson, we'll bring all the elements together, render out AOVs, create a basic comp and push our shot by macthing white and black levels, colours, adding lens distortion and grain.

 Tutor: Brian Chinnery